kapitankaszanka/netinfscript/README.md

   > - The module doesn't yet have the ability to push changes to a remote repository.

 - [7] End.
 The script will wait for a restart.

-> [!TIP]
-> The script can be launched every, say, 5 minutes, which means that we can track any changes in the configuration on an ongoing basis, and because we use Git version control, we will not fill the disk with 'empty runs'.

 ### Documentation:
 | | Name |